microsoft/DCVC/README.md

 # Introduction

-Official Pytorch implementation for Neural Video Compression including:
+Official Pytorch implementation for Neural Video and Image Compression including:
 * [Deep Contextual Video Compression](https://proceedings.neurips.cc/paper/2021/file/96b250a90d3cf0868c83f8c965142d2a-Paper.pdf), NeurIPS 2021, in [this folder](./NeurIPS2021/).
+* [Temporal Context Mining for Learned Video Compression](https://ieeexplore.ieee.org/document/9941493), in IEEE Transactions on Multimedia, and [arxiv](https://arxiv.org/abs/2111.13850), in [this folder](./TMM_TCMVC/).
 * [Hybrid Spatial-Temporal Entropy Modelling for Neural Video Compression](https://arxiv.org/abs/2207.05894), ACM MM 2022, in [this folder](./ACMMM2022/).
   -  The first end-to-end neural video codec to exceed H.266 (VTM) using the highest compression ratio configuration, in terms of both PSNR and MS-SSIM.
   -  The first end-to-end neural video codec to achieve rate adjustment in single model.